Why should I choose The Krause Agency?

 Comprehensive proposals are detailed plans that outline how your client can use a Medicaid Compliant Annuity or another insurance product to accelerate their eligibility for benefits.
 These proposals include a product recommendation as well as the economic results of the plan.
-While this service is complimentary, should the client proceed with the recommendation and the sale produces a commission, the commission will be split with our office.

 What information do you need to obtain a proposal?